 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-How exciting that you’re considering the leap into entrepreneurship!
+If you’re considering a leap into entrepreneurship, there are a few things you need to consider.
 Unless you’ll be financing the launch, operations and eventual growth with just your own capital, you’ll need to pay attention to your credit scores—which might include those developed specifically for business.

-Since your venture is still in the idea stage, your consumer credit scores are far more important right now.
+If your venture is still in the idea stage, your consumer credit scores are far more important.
 Lenders will assess them to decide whether or not you’re eligible for loans and credit lines, and if so, what the terms will be.

 Eventually, though, business credit reports and scores may come into play.
 They’re similar to consumer credit scores, but more inclusive and complex, and specifically for your company rather than you as an individual.

-You won’t have a business credit score until you have opened your doors and information about the way you’re managing your company is available to add to a business credit report.
+You can start building your business credit by applying for one of the best small-business credit cards.
+But you won’t have a business credit score until you have opened your doors and information about the way you’re managing your company is available to add to a business credit report.